tensorflow/docs/site/en/api_docs/python/tf/data/TextLineDataset.md

 Combines consecutive elements of this dataset into batches.

-The tensors in the resulting element will have an additional outer dimension, which will be `batch_size` (or `N % batch_size` for the last element if `batch_size` does not divide the number of input elements `N` evenly and `drop_remainder` is `False`).
+The components of the resulting element will have an additional outer dimension, which will be `batch_size` (or `N % batch_size` for the last element if `batch_size` does not divide the number of input elements `N` evenly and `drop_remainder` is `False`).
 If your program depends on the